ludensg/CDA4101notes/exam-guides/exam1.md

 - **Cache Lookup Process**: When the CPU needs to access data, it first checks if the data is in the cache.
 If it's a "hit", the data is retrieved from cache.
 If it's a "miss", the data is fetched from main memory.

 - **Cache Hit vs. Cache Miss**: A cache hit means the requested data is in the cache, while a cache miss means it isn't and must be fetched from main memory.

-The subsequent subtopics delve deeper into the operations, definitions, comparisons, and intricacies of cache memory.
-Understanding cache is fundamental to grasping how modern computer systems achieve high performance.

 ### 4.e.
 Operations and definitions